kauefraga/cpp-colors/README.md

 - Ready for use!
 Drop it in your codebase and be happy!!!
 - Simple and well-written interfaces so you don't have to worry about readability.
 - `Fore` namespace that has ANSI code for the main (more supported) foreground colors.
+- `Back` namespace that has ANSI code for background colors.
 - `Style` namespace that has ANSI code for apply style like bold, italic, underline, and so on.
 - Written following [Google's c++ style guide](https://google.github.io/styleguide/cppguide.html).